Lectures: Monday, Wednesday, and Friday, 10.10am-11.00am,

 Quizes: Bi-weekly quizes will be held in section.

-Prelims: In class, October 20th and
+Prelims: In class, October 17th and

-November 24th.
+November 21st.

 Makeup exams will be oral unless the original exam date conflicts with a religious holiday or students have made alternative arrangement with the instructor.

-Final grade: based on homework (15%), bi-weekly quizzes and participation (10%), one class project (20%), two prelims (40%) and a final examination (15%).
+Final grade: based on homework (15%), bi-weekly quizzes and participation (10%), one class project (25%), two prelims (50%).

 Academic Integrity: Each student in this course is expected to abide by the Cornell University Code of Academic Integrity.
 You are allowed to discuss the subject and the homework problems with others.
 However, you should write up the homework by yourself and acknowledge all sources including a list of people you worked with.
 Moreover, only you will be held responsible for all the content you submit.